 Make their dorm feel a little more like home with an electric kettle.
 Having the ability to make tea in the comfort of their room is a little luxury that can make long nights (or cold early mornings) a little more bearable.

 Himalayan Salt Tequila Glasses – Set of 4, Uncommon Goods, $28

 For the over-21 college student, try these upscale shot glasses.
 They’re reusable, and due to their Himalayan salt composition are particularly perfect for tequila.
 They’ll never have to salt the back of their hand again.

 Student ID cards are necessary to get into pretty much every school building, but can sometimes be costly to replace.
 Help ensure they keep track of theirs in a sleek leather card case that’s so small it even fits perfectly inside most wallets or small bags.

 Spruce up dorm room bedding with a cozy throw, particularly useful if your college student attends school somewhere where the temperatures are chilly year-round.

 When in doubt, go with a mug.
-To be used for tea with their electric water heater (see earlier slides) or even eating cereal on those mornings when they’re rushing.
+To be used for tea with their electric water heater (see above) or even eating cereal on those mornings when they’re rushing.